 -

-42: Cell imaging analysis of protein interactions and dynamics in living cells
+42: Fluorescence Resonance Energy Transfer - Cell imaging analysis of protein interactions

 -